soarlab/paf/README.md

 At the moment PAF supports the 4 basic arithmetic operations (+,-,\*,/).

 Please note in your arithmetic expression you **must** enclose any binary operation into parenthesis (e.g. (X+Y)).
-This is because we want to be sure the user knows the order of the operations in the expression, since floating-point arithmetic does not respect real arithmetic (e.g. (X+Y)+Z != X+(Y+Z) in floating-point).
+This is because we want to be sure the user knows the order of the operations in the expression, since floating-point arithmetic does not respect the rules of real arithmetic (e.g. (X+Y)+Z != X+(Y+Z) in floating-point).

 # <a name="output"></a> Output from PAF
 TODO